Legal Requirements: Minding the Details

-- Shareholders do not assume personal liability for company obligations unless executive personnel have not observed corporate formalities, among them: issuance of stock certificates, annual meetings, recorded minutes of these meetings and regular election of new board of director members and reelection or reappointment of board members already holding positions.
+- Shareholders do not assume personal liability for company obligations unless executive personnel have not observed corporate formalities, among them: issuance of stock certificates, annual meetings, recorded minutes of these meetings, regular election of new board of director members and reelection or reappointment of board members already holding positions.

-- Sub Chapter S Corporation (Inc. or Ltd.) Similar to the C Corporation, this model, however, does sidestep double taxation.
+- Sub Chapter S Corporation (Inc. or Ltd.) Similar to the C Corporation, this model, however, sidesteps double taxation.
 When a company meets IRS standards for S status, it is taxed in the same manner as a partnership.
-So, the entity itself is not subject to taxation rather, revenues flow down to shareholders, who report it as income on personal returns.
+So, the entity itself is not subject to taxation – rather, revenues flow down to shareholders, who report it as income on personal returns.